doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FYR9WEPZQQ2JS4NPQAFZ12HY_work-ethics-why-people-are-leaving-their-jobs.md

 cover_image: /assets/img/01FYR9WEPZQQ2JS4NPQAFZ12HY/cover.png
 ---

-No one wants to work anymore - actually, no one ever wanted to.
+No one wants to work anymore - actually, no one ever wanted to lose their personal time for someone else's profit.

 We are seeing everywhere in the globe an actual crisis on finding workers, but why's that?
 Well, if you're asking yourself this question, you might be one of the problems.